-- 1. In order to obtain a positive recommendation on continuation of studies, the student must have obtained: - a) at least 42 EC of educational units of the first year of the programme by the end of the first year of enrollment. - 2.
-Students who receive a binding negative recommendation on continuation of studies cannot enrol in the following Bachelor's programme(s) offered by the Faculty during the subsequent three academic years:

-Law in Society
+- 1. In order to obtain a positive recommendation on continuation of studies, the student must have obtained: - a. at least 42 EC of units of education by the end of the first year of enrolment; - 2.
+Students who receive a binding negative recommendation on continuation of studies cannot enrol in the following Bachelor's programme(s) offered by the Faculty during the subsequent three academic years: - Law in Society